schulz89/Verification-Platform-for-Star-Trackers/README.md

-# Verification Platform for Star Tracker Software
+# Verification Platform for Star Trackers

 This is a verification platform for testing star tracker algorithms, based on UVM-SystemC.
 All the code is under development and should be treated as alpha version.